 - Be warned that some apps use an active data connection.
 To avoid high roaming fees try to limit the use of data, or disable it if you are unsure about the costs.
 Local free Wi-Fi is available in many places (incl.
 McDonalds) and is a great substitute.

-- It can be useful to have your own rail map of the Tokyo or Kansai area with you.
+- It can be useful to have your own rail map of the Tokyo with you.
 You can download them directly from us and store them on your phone for later use.

 - Some trains in Japan come with power outlets, ask the JR-Staff if a seat equipped with one is available and you can charge your device on the go.